18F/development-guide/nodejs/README.md

 - Use [Express][expressjs].

+#### Consider

+- [Hapi](https://hapijs.com) is another popular framework with a handful of projects using it at 18F.

 ## Scaffolding your application

-Scaffolding tools can help take care of some of boiler plate of initializing a project.
+Scaffolding tools can help take care of some of boilerplate of initializing a project.
 Some scaffolds are generator tools, others are kits intended to be forked.
 There are many available on Github.
 You might also choose one based on the front end frameworks you want to use and then add the server-side pieces